RetroPie/RetroPie-Docs/docs/Memory-Split.md

 In order to ensure sensible memory splits across older Pi models, the RetroPie Pi image uses the `gpu_mem_256`, `gpu_mem_512` and `gpu_mem_1024` overrides, which apply to Pis with that amount of memory (for example, the Pi 2 has 1024MB memory, so will use the `gpu_mem_1024` setting).
 These settings **_override_** the `gpu_mem` setting, so if you still want to adjust the memory split, you will have to manually edit `/boot/config.txt` and adjust the relevant value, or delete the lines entirely.

-These defaults should be adaquate, and you can test via observing the GPU memory usage whilst an emulator is running.
+These defaults should be adequate, and you can test via observing the GPU memory usage whilst an emulator is running.
 A complex display of the GPU memory usage can be viewed with:
 ~~~
 sudo vcdbg reloc
 ~~~